akxreddy/AspNetCore.Docs/aspnetcore/grpc/performance.md

 }
 ```

 Replacing unary calls with bidirectional streaming is an advanced technique and is not appropriate in many situations.
-It should only be considered if gRPC is identified as a performance bottleneck in an app.
+Consider using it in an app if gRPC is identified as a performance bottleneck.